 Good Fats = Good Thinking

 Most of us have probably read about fats this ad nauseam at this point but it’s worth repeating: you need good fats for optimal health, particularly for good brain functioning.
-Great ways to get it: incorporate some wild seafood and pasture-raised meat in your diet, cook using unrefined virgin coconut, raw grass-fed butter and ghee (clarified butter) and dress your salads/veggie bowls with cold pressed avocado, nut or olive oil.
+Great ways to get it: cook using unrefined virgin coconut and dress your salads/veggie bowls with cold pressed avocado, nut or olive oil.
 You really can’t go wrong if you follow these simple tenets.
 A quick reminder about the fats you should avoid: processed oils (refined), trans-fats/re-constituted fats (usually solid at room temperature when they should be liquid, margarine comes to mind), rancid oils (those packaged in clear plastic that have been sitting around on brightly-lit store shelves for months).